 All Utahns have a personal stake in improving our air quality.
 In fact, according to a Utah Foundation Survey, air quality is the #2 most important issue for voters in Utah, and the #1 most important issue for voters along Wasatch Front.

 We are all looking for ways to help improve our air.
-When you consider the fact that restaurants, stores, homes and large commercial buildings contribute nearly 40% of the local air pollution on a typical winter day, making our building stock more efficient presents an affordable strategy to help improve air quality.
+When you consider the fact that restaurants, stores, homes and large commercial buildings contribute nearly 40% of the local air pollution on a typical winter day, making our building stock more efficient one key strategy to help improve air quality.
 For example, commercial buildings across the Wasatch Front emit an estimated 6 tons of nitrogen dioxide (NOx) per day on a typical winter day.
 Innovative strategies to increase the energy efficiency of large buildings can help reduce pollution and also cut energy costs significantly.

 Market-Based Solutions: Benchmarking and Energy Tune Ups

 Large buildings would measure their energy consumption using a free online tool that compares their usage to other similar buildings (this is called “benchmarking”) and then report data back to the City on an annual basis.
 Benchmarking is free and now automated by Rocky Mountain Power and Dominion Energy (formerly Questar Gas)!
 The ordinance would phase-in over three years beginning in 2018: beginning with City buildings in 2018, followed by private buildings over 50,000 square feet in 2019, and then private buildings over 25,000 square feet in 2020.
 Business tenants and building owners would be able to access a list of the most energy efficient buildings.
 From there, buildings with lower scores will receive targeted assistance to improve their energy performance and complete “energy tune ups” to cut their energy waste and reduce costs.

 The financial benefits of this market-based policy are substantial: